huntbrooks85/WRAP/README.md

 * gaia_radv & gaia_radv_e: The radial velocity from Gaia and its uncertainties
 * gaia_pmra & gaia_pmra_e: The proper motion in RA from Gaia and its uncertainties
 * gaia_pmdec & gaia_pmdec_e: The proper motion in DEC from Gaia and its uncertainties
-* gaia_g: The g band from Gaia and its uncertainties
+* gaia_g & gaia_g_e: The g band from Gaia and its uncertainties
-* gaia_bp: The bp band from Gaia and its uncertainties
+* gaia_bp & gaia_bp_e: The bp band from Gaia and its uncertainties
-* gaia_rp: The rp band from Gaia and its uncertainties
+* gaia_rp & gaia_rp_e: The rp band from Gaia and its uncertainties
+* gaia_year: The calendar year from the Gaia archive
 * gaia_notes: The notes written in the Gaia by the user

  <p> VISTA: </p>